-Or, say the President announces a last-minute visit in your city, and you have to communicate with incoming guests about changes in parking and traffic patterns.
-Can you pinpoint exactly the right guests, or will you annoy or confuse some of your database with an irrelevant email?
+Or say the President announces a last-minute visit in your city, and you have to communicate with incoming guests about changes in parking and traffic patterns.
+Can you pinpoint exactly the right guests, or will you annoy or confuse people in your database with irrelevant emails?

 Data-Driven Action is Critical in Hospitality

-According to 2015 TripAdvisor data, 80% of hoteliers agree that increasing repeat bookings is “very important” to the future of their businesses.
-Hoteliers get it: fostering relationships with a base of customers to create loyalty is critical in today’s competitive hospitality environment.
+According to TripAdvisor, 80% of hoteliers agree that increasing repeat bookings is “very important” to the future of their businesses.
+You get it: fostering relationships with a base of customers to create loyalty is critical in today’s competitive hospitality environment.

-With the right data analysis solution, brands can collect very rich data, gaining insights on customer needs, preferences, and buying behaviors.
+With the right data analysis solution, brands can collect very rich guest data, gaining insights on customer needs, preferences, and buying behaviors.
 Even smaller independent properties can see great benefit from engaging with their existing guest database.
-The right customer relationship management (CRM) solution and marketing automation program will integrate with existing systems to aggregate guest data.
-With this information, you can not only learn about your guests, but you can use that data to deliver personalized experiences that create valuable relationships and lifelong customers.
+The right hotel CRM solution and marketing automation program will integrate with existing systems to aggregate guest data.
+With this information, you can not only learn about your guests, but you can use that data to deliver personalized email marketing messages that create valuable relationships and lifelong customers.